ksviety/locations-spigot-plugin/README.md

 </p>
 <strong id="data">Provided data types: </strong><i>locations, players, dbconf ("all" to save everything)</i>

-<h2>Location types</h2>
+<h2 id="#types">Location types</h2>
 <p>
   At the moment the value might be left on as currently it does not affect on anything at all.
-Planned to be used for something in the   future.
+Planned to be used for something in   future.
 </p>
 <strong>Currently available types</strong>
 <ul>